by Diana Price, Medically Reviewed by Dr. C.H. Weaver M.D. 5/2022

-Patricia A. Ganz, MD, professor at the University of California, Los Angeles (UCLA) Schools of Medicine and Public Health and a researcher at UCLA’s Jonsson Comprehensive Cancer Center, says that the need for addressing survivorship care was officially presented to the oncology community in a 2005 Institute of Medicine (IOM) report titled From Cancer Patient to Cancer Survivor: Lost in Transition.
+Patricia A. Ganz, MD, professor at the University of California, Los Angeles (UCLA) Schools of Medicine and Public Health and a researcher at UCLA’s Jonsson Comprehensive Cancer Center, says that the need for addressing survivorship care was officially presented to the oncology community in an Institute of Medicine (IOM) report titled From Cancer Patient to Cancer Survivor: Lost in Transition.
 The report described the lack of best practices and guidelines for survivors’ ongoing care and recommended the use of survivorship care plans, which would summarize the history of a patient’s cancer care and be passed along to any providers who care for the patient after he or she completes active treatment.

-Dr. Ganz says that it was in response to the IOM report that the American Society of Clinical Oncology (ASCO) and the European Society for Medical Oncology (ESMO) created a consensus statement on quality cancer care, released in 2006, which included a goal for “survivorship care planning.”
+Dr. Ganz says that it was in response to the IOM report that the American Society of Clinical Oncology (ASCO) and the European Society for Medical Oncology (ESMO) created a consensus statement on quality cancer care, which included a goal for “survivorship care planning.”
 In addition, many cancer centers heeded the call for increased survivorship resources, developing survivorship programs and implementing the use of survivorship care plans to help patients and providers navigate recovery.

-Today, six years after the ASCO-ESMO statement, a range of comprehensive survivorship program models that seek to bridge the gap between active treatment and long-term recovery are in evidence across the country.
+Today, a range of comprehensive survivorship program models that seek to bridge the gap between active treatment and long-term recovery are in evidence across the country.
 Zandstra says that the survivorship program she oversees covers four distinct areas to respond to the various challenges that patients face during the transition from active treatment to recovery.
 “At MD Anderson we’re addressing surveillance for the disease, late effects of treatment, risk reduction and screening for second cancers, and psychosocial issues.
 Our survivorship program is constructed around those four domains.”
 Providers help patients access resources across the four domains, Zandstra says, coordinating medical and complementary therapies to “move from the illness focus to the wellness focus, asking always, ‘How do we optimize wellness?’

 At the UCLA Survivorship Center of Excellence, Amy Jacobson says, programming is built around the survivorship care plan.
 “The cornerstone of the program is the Treatment Summary and Survivorship Care Plan, which is generated from an initial visit—during which a patient sees a psychologist or social worker, a medical oncologist, and a nurse practitioner—and is provided to the patient as well as their medical team; it outlines their diagnosis and treatment and provides recommendations for their care moving forward.”